omeremreelmali/omeremreelmali/README.md

 ### Who am I ? 👋
-<b>React and React Native Developer</b> <br>
+<b>Full Stack Mobile Developer (React Native, TypeScript, .Net Core)</b> <br>
-I have been working professionally as a Frontend Developer for 3 years.
+I have been working professionally as a Frontend Developer for 5 years.
 I develop web and mobile applications with React, React Native and Next.js technologies.
 I also have experience in Backend integrations.
 I ensure my applications run effectively with RESTful APIs and server-side logic.
 I am to provide innovative solutions at every